The Best Back-to-School Sales

 Laptops & Tablets

-Check to see if there is a specific computer assigned by your child’s school for virtual learning.
-If not, or if you child is heading off to college, there are a few things to look for in a new laptop.
+Check to see if there is a specific computer assigned by your child’s school.
+If not, or if your child is heading off to college, there are a few things to look for in a new laptop.
 The following tips come from our deal editor and tech expert, David.

 The top 3 things parents should look for in a laptop for their kids

 - A good processor is important.
-We recommend starting with the 9th or 10th gen Intel i3 or AMD Ryzen 3.
-An Intel i5 is better, as is And AMD Ryzen 5.
+We recommend starting with the 9th- or 10th-gen Intel i3 or AMD Ryzen 3.
+An Intel i5 is better, as is an AMD Ryzen 5.

-- Nothing below 4GB or RAM (aka memory).
+- Nothing below 4GB of RAM (aka memory).
 Get 8GB if you can.
-Anything above that overkill unless the child will be working on heavy graphics programs (which they likely will not be.
+Anything above that is overkill unless the child will be working on heavy graphics programs (which they likely will not be).

 - For storage, an SSD drive is preferable to the traditional hard drive.
 While they may be smaller in capacity, they have no moving parts, which makes them faster and less likely to fail or be damaged.
 Since many things are stored on the cloud these days (such as Google Docs), storage capacity is not as much of a concern as it once was.